brucerun42195/aws-networking-workshop/README.md

 **STEP 1 - Enviornment Set-Up**
 ---------------------------

-For avoiding misconfiguration, we will automatically create the 3 VPCs by using CloudFormation.
-Copy the link below and specify the path as an template URL.
+For avoiding misconfiguration, we will create the workshop environment by using CloudFormation.
+Copy the link below and past it as the template URL.

 <https://s3.amazonaws.com/ykwang-networking-workshop/networking-workshop.yaml>